 "And the earth was (hayah) without form, and void. . . " (Genesis 1:2)

 Both sentences that use the word hayah begin with the word "And" and are then followed by a noun ('Abel' and 'the earth').
 Then they both have the word hayah.
-When reading Genesis 4:2 it is clear that Abel was not born a keeper of sheep but rather he BECAME a keeper of sheep sometime after birth.
-A more logical translation would be ". . . and Abel became (hayah) a keeper of sheep. . . " Other examples of the word hayah translated as "was" but should be translated as "became" (meaning a change of state) are:
+When reading the second verse of Genesis 4 it is clear that Abel was NOT, from birth, a person who kept sheep.
+He BECAME a 'sheep keeper' sometime after birth.
+A more logical translation would be ". . . and Abel became (hayah) a keeper of sheep. . . " Another example of the word hayah translated as "was" but should be translated as "became" (meaning a change of state) is the following.

 "And Adam called his wife's name Eve, because she was (hayah - better translated as BECAME) the mother of all living."
-(Genesis 3:20)
+(Genesis 3:20, see also 4:20)

 Using the above principle of the Bible defining how its words should be used, we can more accurately translate Genesis 1:2.